rmolinari/thesis_1999/1999_thesis.typ

     <lemma2.10>
 ]
 #proof[
-    Notice that we may assume that the strategy in questino is not cancelled during any of the stages of interest to us in this lemma.
+    Notice that we may assume that the strategy in question is not cancelled during any of the stages of interest to us in this lemma.
 If such a cancellation were to occur, all functionals associated with our strategy would be discarded and the lemma follows trivially.